 GAP basically covers drivers from having to repay the remaining balance a totaled vehicle’s loan.
-Many car insurance plans have this as an option, but we offer it at a much more affordable price and with the same or better coverage.
-GAP can help save you thousands.
-Though you hope you never need it, if something terrible happens, trust us – you’ll be really glad that you have it.
+It can potentially help save you thousands of dollars.
+Though you hope you never need it, if something terrible happens, trust us — you’ll be really glad that you have it.

 Vehicle Service Contract